NINAnor/ecoVAD/README.md

 Note that you can choose the number of sampled detections in the `config_inference.yaml`

+---

 ### Contact

 If you come across any issues with the ecoVAD pipeline, please open an **issue**.

-For other inquiry you can contact me at *benjamin.cretois@nina.no*
+For other inquiry you can contact me at *benjamin.cretois@nina.no*.